lucas-meyer-7/Speech-Recognition-Afrikaans-isiXhosa/README.md

    4. **Question:** (``if answer_q2 == "no"``) Where can I find unsupervised speech data?
    5. **Question:** From your experience with ASR models, could you find a positive correlation between the learning rate and batch size?
    6. **Question:** What should I focus on the most?
-   6. **Question:** Can you please help me with the layout of the report?
+   6. **Question:** Can you please help me with the layout of the report? -->

+## 4. Progress Update & Questions

+### 4.1 Progress (21/09/2023)
+   1. **Monday:** Fine-tune XLS-R to Afrikaans and isiXhosa.
+Started coding LM boosting.
+   2. **Tuesday:** Finished LM boosting notebook.
+Tried LM boosted model, but config and LM alphabet did not align.
+   3. **Wednesday:** Fixed config, LM boosted model works.
+Messed around for the rest of the day.

+### 4.2 Questions for Herman (21/09/2023)
+   1. **Question:** Which data should I use for the LM?
+I don't think the Wiki data is enough.
+   2. **Question:** Could you comment on my vocab and the characters which I am removing?
+   3. **Question:** I haven't really written anything specifically for my report, just taking notes.
+Is this concerning?

 ## 5. References and Acknowledgements